Millennial Home Lending: What to Know

 All the risks of a traditional mortgage fall on the homeowner.
 If you can no longer make your payments and your home goes into foreclosure, you are responsible for the full loan amount, regardless of whether the sale of your home can cover the cost.
 In addition, banks will sometimes pursue unlucky borrowers’ personal assets to make up the difference.

 Note that while the home financing company would take a loss in that foreclosure scenario, all profits from a normal sale belong to the homeowner alone.
-Thus, with Islamic home finance, the homeowner is protected in both the best- and worst-case scenarios.
+Thus, with Islamic home finance, the owner is protected in both the best- and worst-case scenarios.

 >> Related Read: Islamic Home Buying Questions and Answers